-1 MS Excel/VBA applications and quantitative optimizationAnalyse, model, optimize
+1 Our services: software and quantitative optimizationAnalyse, model, optimize

 Text below - about this project done by Alrik Stelling of Stelling Consulting (then Deloitte consultant) and Harry Westerbeek (project manager Strategy & Development of SITA Nederland) - was published as a reference case on the website of AIMMS.
 That website currently shows recent cases only.

 Also, an article about this project has been published in the well-known Dutch magazine ITLogistiek.

 SITA lowers transport and processing costs of waste management through mathematical optimizationSITA Nederland is a market leader in waste management in the Netherlands, with a turnover € 443 million in 2003.
 It serves 80,000 companies, and 100 municipalities with a total of 1.8 million inhabitants.
 SITA Nederland has lowered its transportation and processing costs using a strategic and tactical mathematical optimization tool (MMX II) developed in cooperation with Deloitte using the AIMMS software.